The Washington State University Tri-Cities Catalog

 597 Seminar in History V 2-3 May be repeated for credit.

 598 History Internship V 1-12 May be repeated for credit; cumulative maximum 12 credits.
-Participation as intern in public or private sectors.
+Participation as an intern in public or private sectors.
 Credit not granted for both HISTORY 498 and HISTORY 598.
 Offered at 400 and 500 level.

 700 Master's Research, Thesis, and/or Examination V 1-18 May be repeated for credit.
 Independent research and advanced study for students working on their master's research, thesis and/or final examination.
 Students must have graduate degree-seeking status and should check with their major advisor/committee chair before enrolling for 700 credit.
 S, U grading.